zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

        ![](./images/adb-dbv_011.png " ")

-    **Note:** ADMIN and HR users cannot acces to the HR.CUSTOMERS table and should generate a log into the audit trail table!
+    **Note:** ADMIN and HR users cannot access the HR.CUSTOMERS table and should generate an audit record of their failed attempt to violate policy!

 4. Review realm violation audit trail in SQL Worksheet as "**ADMIN**" user